Data import and export

 One option is to use text files (tab-separated or comma-separated) as described above to exchange data with other statistics software packages.

-Another option to exchange data with SPSS, SAS and Stata (among others) is the haven package.
+Another option to exchange data with SPSS, SAS and Stata (among others) is the foreign package.
 Example for SPSS:

-If you have SPSS available, install the “Integration plug-in for R” add-in.
+If you have SPSS available, install the “Essentials for R” add-in (instructions pdf).
 This allows you to run R within SPSS.
-The plug-in includes an R package with functions that transfer the active SPSS data frame to R (and back) - including labeled factor levels, dates and German umlauts.
+The add-in includes an R package with functions that transfer the active SPSS data frame to R (and back) - including labeled factor levels, dates and German umlauts.
 Once installed, you can use it like this in the SPSS syntax window:

 BEGIN PROGRAM R.